BestTimesToVisit.com Logo

 Motorized Canoes and Dugout Canoes

-Cost:Often included in lodge packages or hired with a guide for $30 - $80 per day.
+Cost:Often included in lodge packages; otherwise, negotiate with local guides ($30 - $80 per day).

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.